mpl-extensions/mpl-interactions/docs/compare-to-ipywidgets.rst

 -----------

 mpl_interactions will make use of the widgets provided by ipywidgets if they are available.
-Unlike interactive output, it will still work if called from a script or an (i)python reply by falling back to the built in Matplotlib `widgets <https://matplotlib.org/api/widgets_api.html?highlight=widgets#module-matplotlib.widgets>`_.
+Unlike interactive output, it will still work if called from a script or an (i)python REPL by falling back to the built in Matplotlib `widgets <https://matplotlib.org/api/widgets_api.html?highlight=widgets#module-matplotlib.widgets>`_.

 Convenience